H0wl3r/Elastic_Lab/README.md

 -------------------
 ### Start Up

+Once imported into VMWare ensure you create a snapshot prior to startingthe machine.
+This will allow you to restart the machine from a clean state prior to further red team engagments.

 On start up the Elastic Agent and Fleet Server need to align, sometimes it may require a manual restart.
 Open Kibana and search for fleet managment.